veronicahsieh/MSIA-movie-app-flask/README.md

 Build a movie prediction model that enable users to enter movie information and returns estimated box office revenue.

 ### Application
-Launching the application from a local desktop:
+Launching the application from a local server:

 1. Navigate to the project directory

 ```
-cd MSIA-webapp
+$ cd MSIA-webapp
 ```

-2.
+2. Load the data

 3. Run application

 ```
-python3 main.py
+$ python3 main.py
 ```